merenlab/merenlab.org/data/ibd-gut-metabolism/index.md

 ### Genome processing: the anvi'o contigs workflow

-You might remember the [contigs workflow](https://merenlab.org/2018/07/09/anvio-snakemake-workflows/#contigs-workflow) from the metagenome processing section above.
+You might remember the [contigs workflow](https://anvio.org/help/main/workflows/contigs/) from the metagenome processing section above.
 This workflow, implemented using [snakemake](https://snakemake.readthedocs.io/en/stable/), can take a large number of genome sequences and convert each one into a contigs database.
 It can also run gene annotation from a variety of functional databases on these genomes.

 We used the contigs workflow on all of the representative genomes for species clusters in GTDB release 95.0.
 The two most critical steps for our downstream analyses were:

-* the identification of single-copy core genes (SCGs) in each genome using `anvi-run-hmms`
+* The identification of single-copy core genes (SCGs) in each genome using {% include PROGRAM name="anvi-run-hmms" %}
-* annotation of KEGG KOfams using `anvi-run-kegg-kofams` (with our `v2020-12-23` KEGG snapshot)
+* Annotation of KEGG KOfams using {% include PROGRAM name="anvi-run-kegg-kofams" %} (with our `v2020-12-23` KEGG snapshot)

 If you want to see what other programs we ran, you can check the workflow configuration file at `MISC/GTDB_contigs_config.json`.

-And if you want to run this for yourself, then you need to 1) download all representative genome sequences for GTDB release 95, 2) make a [`fasta.txt`](https://anvio.org/help/main/artifacts/fasta-txt/) file that includes the path to each genome, 3) update the config file for your computer system (i.e., changing the number of threads for each rule and possibly adding the path to the right version of KEGG data with `--kegg-data-dir`), and 4) running the following (hopefully, you will modify the workflow command to work with your HPC's scheduler):
+And if you want to run this for yourself, then you need to 1) download all representative genome sequences for GTDB release 95, 2) make a {% include ARTIFACT name="fasta-txt" %} file that includes the path to each genome, 3) update the config file for your computer system (i.e., changing the number of threads for each rule and possibly adding the path to the right version of KEGG data with `--kegg-data-dir`), and 4) running the following (hopefully, you will modify the workflow command to work with your HPC's scheduler):

 ```bash
 # first make a folder in which to run the workflow